-Error Specific Details: Present only for certain Error Codes.
-In this document, only for Error Code 4 (Unknown Mandatory Attribute).
-See Section 5.2.6.1 for its definition.

-Padding: One, two, or three octets of padding added so that the contents of the ERROR-CODE attribute is 32-bit aligned.
+- Error Specific Details: Present only for certain error codes.
+In this document, this field is present only for Error Code 4 (Unknown Mandatory Attribute).
+See Section 5.2.6.1 for its definition. - Padding: One, two, or three octets of padding added so that the contents of the ERROR-CODE attribute is 32-bit aligned.
 If the attribute is already 32-bit aligned, no padding is needed.

-The Padding bits SHOULD be set to zero by the sender and MUST be ignored by the receiver.
+The Padding bits MUST be set to zero by the sender and MUST be ignored by the receiver.

 5.2.6.1.
-Error-Specific Details for Error Code 4
+Error Specific Details for Error Code 4

-The following is the format of the Error-Specific Details field for Error Code 4.
+The following is the format of the Error Specific Details field for Error Code 4.